markathomas/v-ol2/README.md

-# Vaadin OpenLayers 2 Add-on for Vaadin 7
+# OpenLayers 2 Add-on for Vaadin 7.6+

-Vaadin OpenLayers 2 is an UI component add-on for Vaadin 7.
+OpenLayers 2 is an UI component add-on for Vaadin 7.6+.

-## Online demo

-Try the add-on demo at <url of the online demo>

 ## Download release